 |Means of Escape for Disabled People (Supplementary Guide)||This is a supplementary guide and should be read alongside other guides in the Fire Safety Risk Assessment series.

 It provides additional information on accessibility and means of escape for disabled people.

-The guides have been drafted by DCLC in co-operation with a group of key stakeholders.
-Each guide is in two parts, the first part will explain how to undertake a fire safety risk assessment the second part of each guide will provide further guidance on the fire precautions.
+The guides have been drafted by MHCLG in co-operation with a group of key stakeholders.
+Each guide is in two parts; the first part will explain how to undertake a fire safety risk assessment while the second part of each guide will provide further guidance on the fire precautions.
 The guides are written so as to be readily understood by those who have to comply with the requirements of the Order, not just fire safety experts.